Keene State College

 Department News

 Professor Andrew Wilson's essay "The Unity of Physics and Poetry: H.C.
-Orsted and the Aesthetics of Force," has been accepted for publication in the Journal of the History of Ideas 69.4 (October 2008).
+Orsted and the Aesthetics of Force," was published in the Journal of the History of Ideas 69.4 (October 2008).

 Assistant Professor Graham Warder addresses the "Disability History: Theory and Practice" conference at San Francisco State University and present his work on a panel called “Referencing Disability: The Encyclopedia of American Disability History Project.”
 July/August 2008.
 Disability

-Associate Professor and Chair Greg Knouff addresses the 14th Annual Omohundro Insitute of Early American History and Culture Conference, Suffolk University, Boston, Massachusetts.June 2008 Program
+Professor Greg Knouff addresses the 14th Annual Omohundro Insitute of Early American History and Culture Conference, Suffolk University, Boston, Massachusetts.June 2008 Program

 Lecturer John Lund addresses The Historical Society’s 2008 Conference, "Migration, Diaspora, Ethnicity, & Nationalism in History," Johns Hopkins University, Baltimore, Maryland.
 June 2008.
 Program